The Hague Human Rights Film Festival 2024

 Directors: Sonia Gonzalez & Christine Tournadre

-This documentary investigates the darker side of international adoptions, uncovering instances of fraud, trafficking, and exploitation.
-It highlights the unethical practices surrounding the adoption of children from impoverished nations by wealthier families in the West.
-The film calls for greater transparency, regulation, and ethical standards in international adoption processes to protect vulnerable children.
+This documentary investigated the darker side of international adoptions, uncovering instances of fraud, trafficking, and exploitation.
+It highlighted the unethical practices surrounding the adoption of children from impoverished nations by wealthier families in the West.
+The film called for greater transparency, regulation, and ethical standards in international adoption processes to protect vulnerable children.

-The film festival will conclude with a panel discussion highlighting the importance of children's rights
+The film festival concluded with a panel discussion highlighting the importance of children's rights

 Edith Bardel